 So with all these regional taste differences, why the nationwide fuss over the red stuff on the loveable tube steak?
 “Because ‘no ketchup on a hot dog’ isn’t a regional taste, but rather a universal condemnation,” writes Michigan Daily food columnist Giancarlo Buonomo in 2014.
 “One of the heads of Nathan’s Famous Hot Dogs in NYC referred to putting ketchup on a hot dog as a sign of a ‘less sophisticated’ palate.”

-Buonomo continues, calling it an "intuitively disgusting food pairing, like cinnamon in spaghetti sauce or blue cheese with chocolate syrup" — before he then refutes everything he just said, calling it all elitism.
-Having a strongly defined dislike is a way to place yourself in an imaginary in-group of people who know food and what's proper in the food world, he says.
+Buonomo continues, calling it an “intuitively disgusting food pairing, like cinnamon in spaghetti sauce or blue cheese with chocolate syrup”—before he then refutes everything he just said, calling it all elitism (also, cinnamon in spaghetti sauce is edging into Cincinnati chili territory, and we all know that’s delicious).
+Having a strongly defined dislike is a way to place yourself in an imaginary in-group of people who know food and what’s proper in the food world, he says.

-Next time you're in shorts and sandals at the barbecue party or summer fair, you might hesitate before grabbing that Heinz bottle or packet and squeezing out a red zig-zag across your frankfurter.
-But if you like it, don't hesitate.
-We won't judge.
-(Yes, we will.)
+Next time you’re in shorts and sandals at the barbecue party or summer fair, you might hesitate before grabbing that Heinz bottle or packet and squeezing out a red zig-zag across your frankfurter.
+But if you like it, don’t bow to peer pressure—do whatever you want to your own wiener.
+We won’t judge.
+(Some of us will.
+But probably silently, at least.)

 2. Corn Dogs

 A deep-fried favorite at fairs, corn dogs got it going on in the awesome food-on-a-stick category.
-Just ignore that ketchup ingredient and go with your own homemade spicy mustard.
-We have the recipe for that too.
+Just ignore that “ketchup for dipping” suggestion and go with your own homemade spicy mustard.
+(We have the recipe for that too.)
 Get our Corn Dogs recipe.

 3. Dough Dogs

 This recipe gets it right and keeps it simple: hot dog, dough, mustard.
 The End.
-Oh, well, eat the thing.
-Start by getting our Dough Dogs recipe.
+Get our Dough Dogs recipe.

 — Original Chowhound article written by John Birdsall in 2012.